In this section you will find information about McMaster’s admission requirements, policies and supports that are available to you.

 SSC Academics: Online is an online program that helps you prepare for university and introduces you to university life.
 The program includes videos, interviews and live chats with other students and faculty members, as well as blog posts written by faculty members, campus leaders and other students.

 Six Nations Polytechnic (SNP) is a community-based Indigenous postsecondary institute in the Six Nations community.
 SNP graduates who participate in the University Consortium Year 1 Program can transfer some course credits to McMaster.
-Check out the SNP transfer policy or reach out to your SNP administrator.
+Check out the SNP transfer policy or contact to your SNP administrator.

 New Marauder Orientation

-If you haven’t attended a secondary school or college full time for at least 2 years, you might be considered a mature learner.
-Check out McMaster’s mature learner policy to find out how you can transition to university as a mature learner.
+If you have not attended a high school or college full time for at least 2 years, you might be considered a mature student.